 You can book from Bruges or any station in Belgium to almost any station in Germany for an inclusive price.

 Bookings open up to 6 months ahead.
-You print your own ticket or can show it on your laptop or phone.
+You print your own ticket or can show it on your phone.
 I recommend registering when prompted, so you can log on at any time and check or reprint tickets.

-If you want to see journeys involving Eurostars as well as ICE, use www.thetrainline.com,.
+If you want to see journeys involving Eurostars as well as ICE, use www.thetrainline.com.

 Bruges to all other countries